-Advertisers and agencies look at programmatic buying as a trendy, must-have marketing channel to quickly spend budget with the hope of high conversions by using the latest ad tech.
+Advertisers and agencies look at programmatic buying as a trendy, must-have marketing channel to quickly spend a budget with the hope of high conversions by using the latest ad tech.
 Yet, most of the time, programmatic buying results in adding limited value.
 Adding limited value stems from two big problems with RTB right now:

-- There is a limited availability of mobile programmatic inventory, making a full-fledged targeting strategy across large media plans less than feasible.
+- There is limited availability of mobile programmatic inventory, making a full-fledged targeting strategy across large media plans less than feasible.

 - Publishers lack the proprietary data about their audiences that increase the value of their placements to advertisers.